uidaholib/spec-lumber/_posts/2021/2021-04-09-voces-hispanas-hispanic-voices-of-idaho.md

 author: Michelle A. Shannon
 ---

-Welcome to another week of our blog series featuring our [Diverse Collections](https://harvester.lib.uidaho.edu/series/diversecollections.html)!
-Each week, we share an archival collection that relates to or represents an underrepresented community in Idaho.

-This week, we're featuring a publication from the Idaho Hispanic Oral History Project in 1992.
+This week for [Diverse Collections](https://harvester.lib.uidaho.edu/series/diversecollections.html), we're featuring a publication from the Idaho Hispanic Oral History Project in 1992.

 {% include feature/item-pdf-embed.html objectid="lumber1005" %}